 By this, we mean that we must develop a set of over-arching goals and livability indicators (the ends) and allow for flexibility in the approach (the means) to achieve them.
 The Metropolitan Policy Program at the Brookings Institution calls this concept modality neutrality.
 States, cities, and communities can "meet their goals on economic competitiveness, environmental sustainability, and/or equity by the best means available, rather than be constrained by rules governing a particular mode (e.g., highway, transit, bike/pedestrian, air)."

+- Commit federal funding to prioritize livable transit policies and programs.
 The uniform street standards of the 19th and 20th centuries no longer respond to 21st Century needs.
 New toolkits and street design manuals show a shift in perception; now it is time for a shift in federal funding and implementation to match.
 As we've seen, for many years, federal policy has prioritized auto mobility, regulating streets that perform well in terms of congestion and safety, and emphasizing uniformity and standardization.
 Sustainable transit policies for the next century must prioritize livability - regulating streets to perform well holistically, in terms of environmental quality, economic vitality, human health, and community well being.

+- Clearly define roles and responsibilities for inter-agency coordination.
 Many jurisdictions have made great strides in redefining the street space to be livable, and innovative cities (London, New York, and San Francisco, to name a few) have made bold statements in their new street design manuals calling for inter-agency coordination for successful implementation strategies.
 Most cities, however, have yet to outline roles, responsibilities, and plans for how inter-agency collaboration will take place.
 The benefits of preparing manuals that emphasize flexible and livable design will be lost without transparent, accountable decision-making structures and inter-agency teams to make things happen.